-Most experts will tell you that it really doesn't matter whether or not you loose consciousness.
-The effects of a "mild" brain injury are anything but mild.
+Many experts say that it really doesn't matter whether or not you lose consciousness.
+The effects of a "mild" brain injury can be anything but mild.

-If you hit your head, they will most likely send you to get an MRI to see if you sustained any damage.
-If the MRI is clean, you get two aspirin and sent on your way home.
+If you hit your head, an emergency room will often send you to get an MRI to see if you sustained any damage.
+If the MRI is clean, you’ll usually get nothing but pills and bills before being sent home.

 What is the problem?

 The problem?
-Many TBI’s never show up on an MRI.
+As mentioned above, many TBI’s never show up on an MRI.

 It doesn't make sense to us either.